VineetNair97/Ames-Housing-Prediction-of-sale-price-/README.md

 The result that we get from each model is summarized in the figure above.
 As we can see in the picture, we got lowest mean squared error from Ridge Regression followed by Multiple Linear Regression and Lasso Regression.

-3. Learning Curve
+3. Learning Curve:
 While evaluating a model, we should also make sure that our model generalizes.
 A good model is one that not only performs well on data seen during training but, also on unseen data.Learning curve helps us to measure generalization performance of a model.
-In a learning curve, the performance of a model both on the training and validation set is plotted as a function of the training set size.

-We can see from the plot above that generalized performance for Lasso Regression and Neural Network are best among all.
+In a learning curve, the performance of a model both on the training and validation set is plotted as a function of the training set size. from the plot the generalized performance for Lasso Regression is best among all.
 The test performance becomes similar with performance of training data as training size increases.
 For Ridge Regression, the performance on test set never gets closer to the performance in training set.

 ## Result